christianbernier/physicsnotes/notes/01-quantization-of-light-and-energy/2-thermal-radiation.md

 ## What is Thermal Radiation?

-Thermal radiation is the electromagnetic radiation emitted by all objects becuase of their temperature.
+Thermal radiation is the electromagnetic radiation emitted by all objects because of their temperature.

 Thermal radiation is usually in the infrared region, but sometimes objects are so hot that their radiation is visible light.